addevonly/workshop2-angular-material/README.md

 bower install
 ```

-You will probably see a message while installing the bower components that looks like the sample and image below.
+You may see a message while installing the bower components that looks like the sample and image below.
 This is due to Bower components that are dependent on Angular; i.e. these Bower components will fail to work without Angular.
 For instance, Angular-Material was developed using Angular version 1.4.8 whereas Angular Fire used version 1.3.

 ```bash
 Unable to find a suitable version for angular, please choose one: